vahidzee/vahidzee.github.io/index/sections/bio.md

 analyzing/optimizing performance, and writing ML software that powers applications to meet the problems' needs.
 To achieve these goals, I leverage my extensive engineering and mathematical background.

-More than enjoying building ML and AI systems,
+More than enjoying building ML and AI systems, I relish researching the foundations behind commonly practiced AI/ML methods and often lose myself in the quest for more sophisticated and mathematically sound ML and AI solutions that are infinitesimally closer to the holy grail of Artificial General Intelligence.
-I relish researching the foundations behind commonly practiced AI/ML methods and often lose myself in the quest for more sophisticated and mathematically sound ML and AI solutions that are infinitesimally closer to the holy grail of Artificial General Intelligence.
-I have a multitude of research experiences in both the practical and theoretical sides of Deep Learning and am currently working on a number of research projects.
+Besides industrial experiences, I have a multitude of research experiences in both the practical and theoretical sides of Deep Learning and am currently working on several research projects.
 I also love to strengthen my understandings by teaching.
 To that end, I have volunteered as a Scientific consultant and Teaching assistant in numerous AI/ML-related courses and academic events.

 **My research interests include** <small>(but are not limited to)</small>:
  Explainable ML, Theoretical foundations of DL, Adversarial (ML/DL) Robustness, Deep Probabilistic and Generative models, Reinforcement Learning, Classical Learning Theory, Unsupervised ML, specially Anomaly Detection.